Beware of Scams

-Unless you specifically entered a CT Lottery promotion, you will never be contacted by the CT Lottery informing you that you have won a prize.
-If you did not purchase a Lottery ticket or enter a 2nd Chance drawing, you cannot win a prize.
+Unless you specifically entered a CT Lottery 2nd Chance drawing, promotion or giveaway, you will never be contacted by the CT Lottery informing you that you have won a prize.
+If you did not purchase a CT Lottery ticket or enter a CT Lottery 2nd Chance drawing, promotion or giveaway, you cannot win a prize.

 - Telephone scam.
 In a telephone scam, a dishonest person will try to trick you into believing that you won a lottery prize to get you to wire money or give up your personal information.
 In most cases, this individual is from another country and using a disposable cell phone to avoid being caught.
 Protect yourself and hang up if you suspect a scam.